6 ways to stay on top of interest and loan repayments

 Paying the minimum is exactly that: it's literally the least you can do and the slowest possible road out of repayment town.
 Once you've created your budget and found a portion of leftover funds, put these towards your debts.
 Prioritising the higher interest ones is a good idea.

 Debt consolidation could be helpful on the savings front.
-These loans can sometimes offer lower interest rates, while simplifying your repayments into one easy figure - helping you get ahead.
+These loans can simplify your repayments by requiring one monthly payment, rather than multiple.
+Now that sounds easier to manage!

-MoneySmart offers an interactive personal loan calculator that enables you to compare your current loan with a potential new loan.
+MoneySmart offers an interactive personal loan calculator that enables you to compare your current loan with a potential new loan, alongside some helpful info if you’re considering a debt consolidation loan.

 Track your spending

 So, you've made the most beautiful budget spreadsheet ever - colour-coded with epic formulas - and you know how much you can spend.
 But how do you protect yourself from a budget blow-out?
 There's a bunch of apps out there, some more complicated than others.
-Here're some names of simple and easy-to-use apps: ASIC's TrackMySPEND, Mint, and Wally.
+Here are some names of simple and easy-to-use apps: Good Budget, which uses the envelope method to categorise your budget and spending, Mint, and MoneyBrilliant.

 Get financial advice